Samut Prakan radiation accident: Accident

 Diagram of a generic teletherapy source unit.
 The radioactive material (G) is embedded within protective metal canisters.

 On 24 January 2000, the part of the radiation therapy unit containing the radiation source was acquired by two scrap collectors, who claimed to have bought it from some strangers as scrap metal for resale.
 They took it home, planning to dismantle it later.
-On 1 February, the two, together with another two associates, attempted to dismantle the metal part (a 97-kilogram, 42-by-20-centimetre lead cylinder held in a stainless steel casing), which was the unit's source drawer.
+On 1 February, the two, together with another two associates, attempted to dismantle the metal part (a 97-kilogram; 214 lb, 42-by-20-centimetre; 16 x 8 inch lead cylinder held in a stainless steel casing), which was the unit's source drawer.
 Using a hammer and chisel, they only managed to crack the welded seam.
 Two of the men then took the metal piece, along with other scrap metal, to a scrapyard on Soi Wat Mahawong in Phra Pradaeng District, Samut Prakan Province.
 There they asked a worker at the scrapyard to cut open the cylinder using an oxyacetylene torch.
 As the cylinder was cut open, two smaller cylindrical metal pieces, which had held the source capsule, fell out.
 The worker retrieved the two pieces and kept them in the scrapyard, but was unaware of the source capsule itself.
 The lead cylinder was returned to the scrap collectors for them to complete the disassembly.

 That same day, the four men present when the cylinder was opened (two of the scrap collectors and two scrapyard employees) began to feel ill, experiencing headaches, nausea and vomiting.
 The scrap collectors succeeded in taking the lead cylinder apart, and took the parts to sell at the scrapyard the next day.
 The scrapyard employees continued to feel sick during the following week, and on 12 February the scrapyard owner, believing the metal to be causing the illness, asked the scrap collector to take it elsewhere, and had the two smaller metal pieces thrown away.

 By mid-February the symptoms of those involved were worsening.
 The symptoms included burn wounds, swollen hands, diarrhoea, fever, and hair loss.
 One of the scrap collectors went to Samut Prakan Hospital on 15 February and was admitted the next day, while the two scrapyard employees were also admitted, on 16 and 17 February.
 The scrapyard owner's husband was admitted to Bangkok General Hospital on 17 February due to epistaxis (nosebleeds), while the scrapyard owner, her mother, and her maid (all of whom lived across the street from the scrapyard and sometimes entered) also began to feel ill.
 A stray dog that was often seen in the scrapyard died.

 Two of the patients at Samut Prakan Hospital were admitted to the surgical ward, while the other was admitted to the medical ward.
 All were nauseated and vomiting, and two of them were showing leukopenia (low white blood cell count).
 Reviewing the cases on 18 February, the doctors realized their symptoms were likely caused by radiation exposure, and notified the OAEP.